Here’s How to Finally Use Your Oven’s Broiler

 Think of your broiler as an upside-down grill.
 You’re exposing your food directly to very high heat, which works great for quick-cooking thin cuts of meat and some kinds of vegetables — just like on a grill.
-There are a few tricks for using your broiler most effectively and getting the best results!
+There are a few tricks for using your broiler most effectively, though, and getting the best results!

 In other ovens, the heating element is on the bottom of the oven and the broiler is a separate compartment underneath the actual oven.
 Ours is a sliding tray that looks like a drawer under the oven.
-There’s less flexibility with this type of broiler with how close or far your food can be from the heating element, but most are designed to be about 4-5 inches from the heat.
+There’s less flexibility with this type of broiler with how close or far your food can be from the heating element, but most are designed to be about four to five inches from the heat.

-• Take a look at the heating element on your broiler when you use it for the first time.
+Take a look at the heating element on your broiler when you use it for the first time.
 Our gas oven has a single rod running from front to back with flames coming out on either side.
 We’ve learned to position food in a line underneath the rod so they cook evenly, or to rotate foods so they get even exposure to the flames.
 Depending on how your heating element is positioned, you might want to do something similar.

 If your food isn’t done cooking, you can always put it in the oven for a few minutes to finish.
-And vice versa - you can cook food in the oven and then run it under the broiler at the very end to give it a nice crust or sear on the outside.
+And vice versa: You can cook food in the oven and then run it under the broiler at the very end to give it a nice crust or sear on the outside.

-• Leaving the oven or broiler compartment door partially ajar during cooking can also help.
+Leaving the oven or broiler compartment door partially ajar during cooking can also help.
 This keeps the cooking environment from getting too hot or steamy.
-Too hot and the broiler element could automatically shut off.
-Too steamy and the food won’t develop a good caramelized crust.
+Too hot and the broiler element could automatically shut off; too steamy and the food won’t develop a good caramelized crust.

 What foods do you cook under the broiler?